androguard/androguard/docs/intro/gettingstarted.rst

 There are already some tools for specific purposes.

-To just decode the AndroidManifest.xml or resources.arsc, there are `androaxml.py` and `androarsc.py`.
+To just decode the AndroidManifest.xml or resources.arsc, there are `androguard axml` and `androguard arsc`.
-To get information about the certificates use `androsign.py`.
+To get information about the certificates use `androguard sign`.

-If you want to create call graphs, use `androcg.py`, or if you want control flow graphs, you can use `androdd.py`.
+If you want to create call graphs, use `androguard cg`, or if you want control flow graphs, you can use `androguard decompile`.

 Using Androlyze and the python API
 ----------------------------------

-The easiest way to analyze APK files, is by using :code:`androlyze.py`.
+The easiest way to analyze APK files, is by using :code:`androguard analyze`.
 It will start a iPython shell and has all modules loaded to get into action.

 For analyzing and loading APK or DEX files, some wrapper functions exists.